The Total Volume value shown in the bottom-right corner of the data form shows the volume available in the system up to the Freeboard level.

-Porosity - The percentage of the storage volume that is available for storage.
+Void Ratio - The percentage of the storage volume that is available for storage.
 This is dictated by the type of fill material that is used.
 I.e. Typically 30% for rubble.

 Number Of Soakaways - The number of soakaways required.

-Base Infiltration Rate - Defines the rate of infiltration through the base of the filter area.
+Base Infiltration rate - Defines the rate of infiltration through the base of the filter area.
 This should be determined from a performance site test.

-Side Infiltration Rate - Defines the rate of infiltration through the sides of the filter area.
+Side Infiltration rate - Defines the rate of infiltration through the sides of the filter area.
 This should be determined from a performance site test.